Elektrobit/ebcl_template/docs/tests/performance.md

 test extensions.
 They may be also helpful for other kind of tests which require modified images.

 In general, we expect that also test extensions and manipulations are done during image build, and not during test execution time.
-If a test requires image manitpulations, a test specific build target is created, which shall implement all changes in an easy to understand and reproducible way.
+If a test requires image manipulations, a test specific build target is created, which shall implement all changes in an easy to understand and reproducible way.
-This helps not only for the quality argumentation, but also helps in maintaining these modifications when the images change over time, reduces the requirements for the test exection environment, and allows to inspect the result of the manipulations.
+This helps not only for the quality argumentation, but also helps in maintaining these modifications when the images change over time, reduces the requirements for the test execution environment, and allows to inspect the result of the manipulations.

 The [performance tests implemented in qemu_performance.robot](https://github.com/Elektrobit/ebcl_template/robot_tests/qemu_performance.robot)